Irish

 - Sustainable Tourism Practices

-- Sustainable tourism in Ireland is promoted through initiatives that encourage eco-friendly travel and support for local communities and businesses.
+- Sustainable tourism is promoted through eco-friendly accommodations and cultural heritage sites.

 - Renewable Energy Use

-- Ireland is investing in renewable energy, particularly wind and solar power, to reduce its reliance on fossil fuels and lower carbon emissions.
+- Ireland is investing in wind and solar energy to reduce reliance on fossil fuels.

 - Community Involvement In Practices